gerbera/gerbera/doc/config-transcode.rst

       :default: `empty`
    ..

+      .. versionchanged:: HEAD allow negation with ``~``
       .. code:: xml

          client-flags="TRANSCODE1"
+         client-flags="~TRANSCODE1"

    If the flags match the ones defined in clients, the profile is selected for that client.
-   There are are ``TRANSCODE1``, ``TRANSCODE2``, ``TRANSCODE3`` or choose an unused flag, e.g. ``0x1000000``, to avoid collisions with other features.
+   There are are ``TRANSCODE1``, ``TRANSCODE2``, ``TRANSCODE3`` or choose an unused flag, e.g. ``0x100000000``, to avoid collisions with other features.

+   Multiple flags can be separated by ``|``.
+The profile is selected if at least one flag is present for the client.

+   If the value starts with ``~`` (negation), the profile will be active for all clients that do not have the respective flag.

    .. confval:: profile type
       :type: :confval:`Enum` (``external``)